DevenMarrero/PassManager/README.md

 ## Description
 Python code for a sever-run password manager that can be accessed from anywhere.
 Supports multiple users and all passwords are encrypted.

-This project was born out of neccesity as many of my personal accounts were being logged into by unknown people due to all my passwords being the same.
+This project was born out of necessity as many of my personal accounts were being logged into by unknown people due to all my passwords being the same.
 I wanted to make my passwords unique and needed a way to safely store them.
 Paying for a service to do that for me wasn't ideal so I made a program that can keep all my passwords safely encrypted on my home computer while being accessed from anywhere.